-Time’s Up! volunteers helped start the pedicabs in 1994.
+Time’s Up! volunteers helped start the pedicabs.
 Pedicabs, similar to a rickshaw, have three wheels, two in back and one up front.
 The driver sits up front, and passengers sit on a wide, comfortable bench seat in the back.
 (Canopies and waterproof coverings are also available, as the weather requires.)

 Pedicabs operate like a taxi in that they take passengers for hire, though without the frenzy and pollution associated with motorized taxis.
 Pedicab ride prices vary upon distance and number of passengers, and most rides are quite affordable.